-Elizabeth’s recent performance as Josephine in Gilbert & Sullivan’s HMS Pinafore at the Edinburgh Festival will be released on CD on 20th May.
+Elizabeth’s recent performance as Josephine in Gilbert & Sullivan’s HMS Pinafore at the Edinburgh Festival was released on CD on 20th May 2016.
 The cast also includes John Mark Ainsley, Toby Spence and Hilary Summers, the story narrated by the evergreen Tim Brooke-Taylor.
 This saucy ship’s a beauty…

 Elizabeth has been included as a new entry in the 2016 edition of Who’s Who, the well known UK dictionary of biography.
 This starts an exciting year for her, which includes her role debut as the Countess in the Marriage of Figaro.

 Elizabeth is thrilled that her new CD of Mozart arias with the Scottish Chamber Orchestra and maestro Christian Baldini has been chosen as Classic FM’s Disc of the Week.